Bicycle frame making

 Issues relating to passing on a business: many frame builders are individuals and the name is the business – this makes it very hard to pass a business on as a going concern.

-Lack of an industry standard: because the craft is about building bespoke and one-off frames, there is no standard to work to – which means people are able to sell work that isn’t to a good standard.
+Lack of an industry standard: because the craft is about building bespoke and one-off frames, there is no given standard to work to, which means people are able to sell work that isn’t to a good standard.

 Safety issues: a lot of the amateurs don’t have public liability insurance.

-Changing tastes: At the moment, both cycling and making things with your hands are very fashionable – so the biggest danger to the craft is changing fashion/taste.
+Changing tastes: At the moment, both cycling and making things with your hands are very fashionable, so one of the biggest dangers to the craft is changing fashion/taste.